GET HARD RESULTS. Start here

 Viagra may call up different memories depending on who you ask.
 Some may have heard about its superpowers, while others may have only heard horror stories.
 The fact is that Viagra and similar medications have the capacity to be many things, but here’s what the public tends to get wrong.

 This question is tough to answer with a simple yes or no since it depends on various factors.
-There’s currently no scientific evidence that Viagra can make you last longer in bed.
-However, Viagra could potentially improve your general sexual performance overall.
-And there are a few studies that suggest Viagra may be a potential treatment option for men that suffer from premature ejaculation (PE):
+Viagra could potentially improve your general sexual performance overall.
+And there are studies that suggest Viagra can be a potential treatment option for men that suffer from premature ejaculation (PE), so it is sometimes prescribed off label for that purpose:

 A different study in 2005 found that while Viagra didn’t significantly impact intravaginal ejaculatory latency (the amount of time until ejaculation), it did improve men’s confidence, sexual satisfaction and perception of ejaculatory control.

-Superheroes love quick changes, but your dick isn’t going to go from Clark Bent to Superstiff the second this pill hits your stomach (also, don’t take this medication on an empty stomach).
+Superheroes love quick changes, but your dick isn’t going to go from Clark Bent to Superstiff the second this pill hits your stomach.

 Viagra doesn't work instantaneously.
-The Food and Drug Administration recommends taking Viagra around one hour before you intend on having sex.
+The Food and Drug Administration recommends taking Viagra around 30 minutes to one hour before you intend on having sex.

 Another common belief about Viagra is that it can reduce your refractory period — the amount of time that needs to pass for a man to recover after having sex and reaching orgasm.

 In this case, the common belief about Viagra is actually true.
-Scientific studies usually show that ED medications such as Viagra reduce the amount of time needed to recover after sex, often by quite a significant amount.
+Some scientific studies show that ED medications such as Viagra reduce the amount of time needed to recover after sex, often by quite a significant amount.

-For example, a small study of 20 people that looked into Viagra’s effect on refractory time found that a standard 100mg dose of sildenafil citrate reduced the average male post-sex recovery time from 10.8 +/- 0.9 minutes to 2.6 +/- 0.7 minutes.
+For example, a small study of 20 people that looked into Viagra’s effect on refractory time found that a standard 100mg dose of sildenafil citrate reduced the average male post-sex recovery time to 2.6 +/- 0.7 minutes (versus 10.8 +/- 0.9 minutes in the placebo group).

 However, it’s worth noting that not every study produces these results, suggesting that Viagra’s potential effects on refractory time may not be the same in all men.